 • UCSB film school

-Pursuing my passion for filmmaking was a blast at UCSB, analyzing 6-7 movies per week and learning from the seasoned pros.
-Paul Lazarus, the former executive VP of Colombia Pictures was my screenwriting professor.
+Pursuing my passion for filmmaking was a blast at UCSB, analyzing 6-7 movies per week and learning from seasoned pros.
+Paul Lazarus, the former Executive VP of Colombia Pictures was my screenwriting professor.
 Since Santa Barbara is so close to LA, industry greats like Robert Zemekis, Scott Frank, and Callie Kourey came and shared their knowledge.
 I earned a BA Degree in Film Studies & History.

-• My first short film
+• My first (very) short film

 • new york film production